bicpi/deployer/README.md

 ## 2) Configuration

-Before the first deployment you have to save the configuration into a file called `.deployer.yml` inside the root of your project directory.
+Before the first deployment of a project or directory you have to save the configuration into a file called `.deployer.yml` inside the root of your local source directory.
+Please note that only a hostname alias in the Deployer configuration.
+You need to setup a key based SSH authentication using the `~/.ssh/config` file ([tutorial](http://nerderati.com/2011/03/simplify-your-life-with-an-ssh-config-file))).

 Here is a sample configuration:

-    default: # Configuration use for all targets
+    default: # Configuration used by all targets
         target: # Details about the remote host
-            host: HOSTNAME # Hostname according to your ~/.ssh/config file
+            host: ALIAS # Hostname alias according to your ~/.ssh/config file
         commands: # Commands that may be hooked into the deployment process
             post_deploy: # Array of commands to be executed after the deployment on the remote server
                 - ...